yehiyam/kubernetes-course/presentation/content/kubernetes.md

 * Several of the paas Kubernetes providers also support on-prem installation
 * Even in a disconnected environment
 * We use [Kubespray](https://github.com/kubernetes-sigs/kubespray)
+ * Ansible scripts
+ * Together with bash scripts

+### Playgroud
+* [Katacoda](https://www.katacoda.com/) is an interactive learning and training platform for software developers
+* Provide web (browser) access to hosted environments that can be customized
+* Provides curses and tutorials for Docker, Kubernetes and many more